Here’s a question: when you really think about it, who holds the power in football?

 Imagine a scenario where sides like Manchester City, Liverpool, Arsenal and Chelsea held a meeting and decided ‘we don’t need the Premier League or the Football Association to govern us’, and they went off and made their own competition in which they didn’t have rules on financial fair play and the like to adhere to.
 Of course, the Premier League was a ‘breakaway’ in its own right, but you do wonder how long it will be before the big clubs set up their own league that is self-administrated.

-It certainly sounds, in a way, like the European Super League that died a very quick death in 2021, although the emphasis here is more on self-governance that it is money-making and greed.
+It certainly sounds, in a way, like the European Super League that died a very quick death in 2021, although the emphasis here is more on self-governance than it is generating money.

 So, can the revolution Brazilian football really work, and would it pave the way for similar uprisings in other countries too?